nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Now find your Antivirus Configuration panel on your Admin page.

+//TODO: adapt config screenshots and instructions according to updated version of the Antivirus App

 .. figure:: ../images/antivirus-config.png

 ClamAV runs in one of three modes: